Pomona-ITS/DailyChallenges/Virtualization.md

 Some questions for the in-person discussion:

 - Why VirtualBox?
 Are there other tools like this?
 Free?
+(I have some personal feelings about Oracle buying VirtualBox a while ago but at least they did not kill it yet, that is something.)

 - What about virtulization on Linux?